 - Purchasing its own shares (Companies Act, Section 690).

 - Redeeming preference shares (Companies Act, Section 687).

 - Adopting a solvent scheme of the arrangement, allowing shares to be transferred rather than canceled and reissued.

 How we can help you reduce your share capital

 If you are thinking about reducing your share capital, our Company Secretarial Team can help you every step of the way.
 Our Reduction of Capital Service (from £165.00 plus VAT) provides you with expert advice, together with the processing and completion of all documentation you need to reduce your share capital.

-If you would like to know more about this service, please get in touch with our CoSec Team today on 0203 984 5389, or email us on firstname.lastname@example.org.
+If you would like to know more about this service, please get in touch with our CoSec Team today on 0203 984 5389, or email us at firstname.lastname@example.org.